Lincoln Navigator: Fifth generation (2025)

-The fifth generation Navigator was revealed on August 15, 2024 with sales set to commence in the first half of 2025.
+The fifth generation Navigator was revealed on August 15, 2024, with sales set to commence in the first half of 2025.

 The Navigator shares a similar design for the front and rear fascias from the Aviator and Nautilus.
 It has an illuminated light bar on the grille upfront and a full-width LED taillights on the rear.
 The lights feature Lincoln Embrace welcoming sequence upon vehicle approach.
 For the first time, the Navigator is available with 24-inch alloy wheels.

 The interior features Lincoln Digital Experience user interface with a 48-inch full-width display spanning across the top of the dashboard with Google built-in.
 There is a 11.1-inch touchscreen used as the control panel.
 Other interior features include a 28-speaker Revel Ultima 3D Audio System, Lincoln Digital Scent, Lincoln Rejuvenate and Second-Row Power Tailored Seats with massage option.

 The independent rear glass opening feature has been ditched for a Split Gate, with the Open on Approach feature.
 It is also available with a Cargo Tailgate Manager which can be positioned as a bench seatback or a dining table.
 Another first for the Navigator is power folding third row seats which fold 40/20/40.

 For safety, Lincoln BlueCruise hands-free advanced safety assistance system (ADAS) is standard on the Navigator.
 Other driving assistance features new for the Navigator are Turn Signal View and Intersection Assist.

-All models comes with a twin-turbocharged 3.5-liter EcoBoost V6 gasoline carried over from the previous model, standard four-wheel drive and adaptive suspension with continuously controlled dampering.
+All models come with a twin-turbocharged 3.5-liter EcoBoost V6 gasoline carried over from the previous model, standard four-wheel drive and adaptive suspension with continuously controlled dampering.